uqzhiyao/uqzhiyao.github.io/_pages/about.md

 ---
 permalink: /
-title: ""
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a
+I am holding a joint position of Research Fellow at Australian Centre for Water and Environmental Biotechnology, University of Queensland.
+My research interests include  innovative nutrient removal and recovery technologies, reduction of greenhouse gases emissions, novel microorganisms and physiochemical reactions related to nitrogen conversion.

 Education
 ---